center-for-threat-informed-defense/defending-ot-with-attack/README.md

 <!-- TODO Add PRS prior to publication. -->

 Copyright 2024 MITRE Engenuity.
 Approved for public release.
-Document number REPLACE_WITH_PRS_NUMBER
+Document number CT0121

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at